SE-ML/se-ml.github.io/best_practices/_posts/2020-01-21-parallelize_training.md

 photocredit: #

 intent: Avoid deadlocks during experimentation. #
 motivation: Machine learning relies heavily on empirical processes.
-In order to allow fast experimentation and avoid deadlocks, it is recommended to think upfront of parallelization. #
+In order to allow fast experimentation and avoid deadlocks, it is recommended to think upfront of experiment parallelization. #
 applicability: #
-related: #
+related: [exp_status] #
 dependencies: #
 survey_question: Q43
 ---